flatpak/flatpak-docs/docs/using-flatpak.rst

 added system-wide are available to all users, whereas per-user repositories can only be used by a particular user.

-..
-Flatpak commands are run system-wide by default.
-If you are installing
-.. applications for day-to-day usage, it is recommended to stick with this
-.. default behavior.

 Flatpak commands are run system-wide by default.
 If you are installing applications for day-to-day usage, it is recommended to use ``--user`` if you don't need your apps available for all users on your system.